 Young Pioneer Tours

-Even though we bring you to “places your mother would rather you stay away from”, this doesn’t necessarily mean they are dangerous places.
+Although we bring you to “places your mother would rather you stay away from”, this doesn’t necessarily mean they are dangerous places.
+However, it is compulsory for travellers to all our destinations to arrange travel insurance, to cover medical treatment and evacuation in the unlikely event of illness or an accident.

 Before you purchase any travel insurance make sure you read the policy carefully and are aware of the fine print, especially the exclusions.
 Some key things to watch out for with your policy are*: